 Three-row versions of compact and mid-size SUVs are the latest trend in the Indian automotive market.
 We thus saw the Hyundai Alcazar being born out of the Creta, the Tata Safari being born out of the Harrier and the MG Hector Plus being born out of the Hector.
 With more vehicles yet to join the party, the competition is only going to get tougher.
-Here in this article, we will be comparing the newest seven-seater SUV - the Hyundai Alcazar - with the first three-row derivative of a five-seater SUV - the MG Hector Plus, Without further ado, let's drive straight into how these SUVs compare against each other.
+Here in this article, we will be comparing the newest seven-seater SUV - Hyundai Alcazar vs MG Hector Plus - the first three-row derivative of a five-seater SUV.
+Without further ado, let's drive straight into how these SUVs compare against each other.

 Hyundai Alcazar vs MG Hector Plus - Exterior Design